 Amazon to understand what they look like.

-In the above example, the orange dotted line is our 15-day ahead forecast.
+In the above example, the orange dotted line is our forecast.
 The shaded orange area represents the confidence intervals: to simplify, what this means is that our model believes that there is 95% probability that future price will fall within those intervals.
 This is just what the model believes based on training data and there is no real guarantee that this will happen.
 Sudden events or trending news might affect the stock price in new and unexpected ways.

 Depending on how broad those confidence intervals are, we categorize our forecast's Uncertainty